netdata/netdata/packaging/windows/WINDOWS_INSTALLER.md

 Replace `<YOUR_TOKEN>` and `<YOUR_ROOM>` with your actual Netdata Cloud Space claim token and room ID, respectively.

+> **Note**
+>
+> The Windows version of Netdata is intended for users on paid plans.
+>
+> The Windows installer is currently under beta, and thus it is only available in the nightly release channel.
+A stable version will be released soon.

 ## Uninstalling

 To uninstall Netdata, run the `uninstall.exe` file in your Netdata installation directory, typically `<YOUR_INSTALL_LOCATION>\Netdata`.